Performance-Test-Lab/APISimulator/README.md

      Making API simulation accessible to all testers and developers helps the team complete more automated testing.

 ## How to use API Simulator in toscacloud along with Neoload to virtualize your expensive service.
-For detailed steps pls refer:BSD Simplified](https://github.com/Performance-Test-Lab/APISimulator/blob/main/HowTo%20NL%2BAPI%20SIM.docx)
+For detailed steps pls refer:https://github.com/Performance-Test-Lab/APISimulator/blob/main/HowTo%20NL%2BAPI%20SIM.docx